-A Spouse Visa allows married and de facto (opposite and same-sex) partners of the country's citizens, permanent residents or eligible citizens to enter and remain in the country.
+Spouse Visa also referred to as Partner Visa allows married and de facto (opposite and same-sex) partners of the country's citizens, permanent residents or eligible citizens to enter and remain in the country.

-The visa is typically granted as temporary visa and two years after lodging the relationship is reassessed and if deemed genuine, a permanent visa will be granted.
-You can apply for a residency spouse visa straight away under some circumstances.
+The visa is typically granted as a temporary visa, and two years after lodging the relationship the application is reassessed, and if deemed genuine, a permanent visa is granted.
+A residency spouse visa can be applied straight away under some circumstances.

-The Spouse Visa has now been replaced by the Partner Visa.
-Many people may still refer to this visa as the Spouse Visas so it is important to understand that is related to visas for partners or significant others whether they be husbands or wives.
+Many people may still refer to the visa as the Spouse Visa although it is now termed as Partner Visa (as mentioned earlier), so it is important to understand that it is related to visas for partners or significant others whether they be husbands or wives.

-If you are a spouse or a partner of a foreign country you should note that you do not have an automatic right to the citizenship.
-You will need to apply for citizenship and satisfy the eligibility criteria in the same way as other adult applicants.
+If you are a spouse or a partner of a foreign country you should note that you do not have an automatic right to citizenship.
+You need to satisfy the eligibility criteria as other applicants to apply for the citizenship of that country.

-You must be either married to or in a de facto relationship
+You must be either married or in a de-facto relationship.

 Be a permanent resident; or